 And they came back in a big fucking car.

 The album opens with a spoken word track from a fictional radio DJ called Doctor Death-Defying and he’s gonna give us the tunes we need.
 “I’ll be your surgeon, your proctor, your helicopter / pumping out the slaughtermatic sounds to keep you alive”.
-The hum of feedback on an amp is replaced by someone scraping a plectrum down a guitar pick.
+The hum of feedback on an amp is replaced by someone scraping a plectrum down a guitar string.
 “This one’s for all you rock and rollers, all you crash queens and motor babies.
 Listen up!”
 Cars are woven throughout Danger Days and not just in the lyrics.
 The music videos for “Na Na Na (Na Na Na Na Na Na Na Na Na)” and “SING” show the Killjoys, played by the band, driving around the desert in a dusty, beat-up, spray-painted Pontiac Firebird.
 MCR released a three-song EP with Danger Days called The Mad Gear and Missile Kid that’s “what the Killjoys are listening to in the car as they’re having those gun battles”.
 Half the songs mention cars explicitly and pretty much all of them at least implicitly.

 On the surface, Danger Days is not a particularly hopeful album.
 The Killjoys die in the end and Doctor Death-Defying has to go into hiding.
 But under the surface, it’s the most hopeful, joyful fucking thing that has ever existed, because it’s about staying alive right now, no matter what may happen in the future.
 “Save Yourself, I’ll Hold Them Back” is most explicit about this.
 The first verse ends with Gerard Way exhorting the listener not to kill themselves: “get off the ledge and drop the knife / not a victim of a victim’s life / this ain’t a room full of suicides”.
 But the second verse starts with him admitting they’re all fucked: “I’ll tell you how the story ends / where the good guys die and bad guys win”.
 He won’t pretend the world isn’t a dark place, full of misery and cruelty.
 He won’t pretend it’s all gonna work out in the end.
 But he also won’t let you die on him, not when you’ve made it this far.
 The second verse continues: “who cares? / it ain’t about all the friends you made / but the graffiti they write on your grave”.
 Danger Days is about clinging to hope in the face of total despair, about believing when there’s nothing to believe.
 It’s a paradox.
 It’s a fantasy, but it’s also the only real thing that matters.
 It doesn’t make sense, and it’s the only thing that makes sense.
 Just as faith can only exist in conditions of doubt, hope can only exist in conditions of despair.
 The chorus of “Save Yourself, I’ll Hold Them Back” sums it up: